aceeric/ociregistry/docs/docs/observability.md

 1. [Monitor Your Go Process Internal Metrics in Minutes](https://docs.dynatrace.com/docs/ingest-from/technology-support/application-software/go/configuration-and-analysis/analyze-go-metrics) by Gil Adda, CyberArk Engineering
 2. [Go memory metrics demystified](https://www.datadoghq.com/blog/go-memory-metrics/) by [Datadog](https://www.datadoghq.com)

 The Go runtime metrics package consists of a large set of measurements.
-All the metrics are exposed to Prometheus, but only the ones that seemed relevant to the server are presented in the project's Go runtime metrics dashboard.
+All the metrics are exposed to Prometheus, but only the subset that seemed relevant to the server are presented in the project's Go runtime metrics dashboard.

 ### _Ociregistry_ Metrics